solana-nft-programs/staking-ui/README.md

 }
 ```

-In `api/mapping.ts`, add your own object to the stakePoolMetadatas array.
-You'll now be able to access your project at http://localhost:3000/[name].
+In your pool's admin portal (eg. https://stake.cardinal.so/admin/[poolId]), create your own config on-chain under the `Config` tab.
+You'll now be able to access your project at https://stake.cardinal.so/[name].

-In order to get a custom Cardinal URL, **deploy your pool** on mainnet and then **make a PR** to our `api/mapping.ts` file in this repo with updates containing your pool's metadata.

 ## Stake Pool Fees